 Centuries later, during the Dutch Republic, foreigners were still amazed how freely women in ‘Holland’ were, both physically to travel and economically.
-Yes, even disapproval by foreigners of the liberty women (still) enjoyed in the seventeenth century.
+Yes, even disapproval by foreigners of the liberty women enjoyed in the seventeenth century.
 Marriage in the Republic, for example, was already based on partnership and mutual duties and responsibilities.
 Dutch women had the legal right to marry with a prenuptial agreement.
 In contrast to English women, Dutch women could own property.
 They also inherited equal shares with male heirs.
 After marriage, they had equal share over the property.
-Women were also actively involded in economic activities, including international trade even (Venema, 2003).
-And, it was the university of Franeker in province Friesland that already admitted female students at the start of the eighteenth century, whilst everywhere else in the Dutch Republic, and later the Netherlands, women had to wait until the year 1871 before they were allowed to go to college.
+Women were also actively involded in economic activities, including international trade even (Venema 2003).
+And, it was the university of Franeker in province Friesland that already admitted female students at the start of the eighteenth century, whilst everywhere else in the Dutch Republic, and later the Netherlands, women had to wait until the year 1871 before they were allowed to go to College.
 England had fallen behind.
 Oxford allowed the first women in 1920.
-This year they celebrate the centenary.

-To finish our argument, it was the famous painter Picasso who visited the region Westfriesland, and who was impressed by the women of ‘Holland’, also how tall they were.
-And, surprise surprise, he might even have had an affair with one.
+To finish our argument with an artistic and happy note, it was the famous painter Picasso who visited region Westfriesland, and who was impressed by the women of ‘Holland’.
+Also, how tall they were.
+Surprise surprise, he might even have had an affair with one.
 And, judge for yourself.
-Appear the three painted women below of the obedient kind?
+Appear the three women below as painted by Picasso, to be of the obedient kind?

 Before we round up; who were the other three women whose images we presented at the start of this blog post?

 Sjoukje Maria Diderika Bokma de Boer (1860-1939) born in Nes (island of Ameland, province Friesland, the Netherlands) better known as Nienke van Hichtum.
 She was married to the famous Frisian socialist politician Pieter Jelles Troelstra.
-But actually that was not her biggest achievement.
-She herself was a prominent socialist, advocated for the Mid-Frisian language, and above all was a famous writer.
+Actually that was not her biggest achievement.
+She herself was a prominent socialist, advocated for the Frisian language, and above all was a famous writer.
 Her children book ‘Afke’s Tiental’ (translated: Afke’s Ten, 1902) has made her famous till this very day.

 Recha Schweitzer (1892-1984) born in Norden (region Ostfriesland, Germany).
 She was a strong and important advocate of Jewish diaspora rights, already before the Second World War.
 With her organization Youth Aliyah she saved thousands of young Jewish lives during the war.
 She fled to Israel in 1941.
 Later in life she supported the Jewish opera.
 In 1981 she received the Israel Prize, finally.

 Margaretha Geertruida Zelle (1876-1917) from Leeuwarden (province Friesland, the Netherlands) and better known as Mata Hari.
 She was not an idealist or activist and Recha Schweitzer might have had her thoughts about her.
-But Margaretha was a remarkable independent woman.
+Nevertheless, Margaretha was a remarkable independent woman.
 An exotic dancer, a courtesan, beautiful, free en wild.
-And sentenced to death for spying for the Germans.
+And, sentenced to death for spying for the Germans.
 In 1910 she was shot by the French.
-Till this days her life and personality is intriguing, as it was for example for the famous American Hollywood actor David Carradine in the ’70s.
-If you wanna know more, read the blog posts of Hanneke Boonstra about Mata Hari.
+Until this day, her life and personality is intriguing.
+As it was for example for the famous American Hollywood actor David Carradine in the ’70s.
+If you want to know more, read the posts of Hanneke Boonstra about Mata Hari.

-Eventually, in 1979, Saskia stopped following Mata Hari’s footsteps, and followed those of the old Frisian god Forseti or Foseti.
+Eventually, in 1979, Saskia stopped following Mata Hari’s footsteps, and followed those of the old Frisian god Foseti.
 Indeed, she became a lawyer.
 Boring, boring.
 In 2013 she died, sixty-eight years young.